 If you will be applying for an F-1 (academic student) visa or status, your financial resources must clearly cover a 12-month academic term.
 And, you will need to show indications that your additional years of study will be covered, as well.
 The U.S. government doesn't expect you to literally be able to pay for all your years of education right away, but it does expect you to show where the money will eventually come from.

-Similarly, if you will be on M-1 (vocational student) status, your resources must cover your entire 12-month (or shorter) study term.
+Similarly, if you will be on M-1 (vocational student) status, your resources must cover your entire 12-month (or shorter) study term in the United States.

-Your sources of financial support can include personal funds; personal assets or pieces of property that are readily convertible to cash; pay from work that you do as part of a fellowship or scholarship; or specified funds from other persons or organizations.
+Your sources of financial support can include personal funds; personal assets or property that are readily convertible to cash; pay from work that you do as part of a fellowship or scholarship; or specified funds from other persons or organizations.